homedepot/cloud-runner/README.md

 # cloud-runner

-Cloud Runner is a simple microservice that builds and runs a `gcloud run deploy` command against a given project.
+Cloud Runner is a simple microservice that builds and runs a `gcloud run deploy` command against a given GCP project ID.
 For flag support please [visit the wiki](https://github.com/homedepot/cloud-runner/wiki).

 ### Development